Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 - EPA & CARB Emission Engine Life Rating

 DuroMax’s dual fuel system allows you to switch over from regular gas to propane within seconds.
 This switching capability offers more power and longer-lasting durability.
-Propane lasts longer, but if your generator does run out, you can use gasoline to tide you over until your next propane refill.
+Propane lasts longer, but if your portable 30 amp generator does run out, you can use gasoline to tide you over until your next propane refill.

-The DuroMax XP4850EH offers lots of power.
+The DuroMax XP4850EH portable generator offers lots of power.
 Its highly powerful engine can handle heavy loads, from lights and a refrigerator to an AC unit and high amperage power tools.
+Overall it is one of the best inverter generators.

 Specs and Features: